Skip to content

 Key Information

-We advise that you read the muirburn code in its entirety to get a clear and complete understanding, however here are the key developments in the 2017 update.
+We advise that you read the muirburn code in its entirety to get a clear and complete understanding, however we have provided some key points below:

 • Introduction of fire-free buffer zones adjacent to water courses and water bodies